jfx2006/thunderbird-ci-docs/Crash Stats.md

 * project/comm/thunderbird/releng/build/level-1/gecko-symbol-upload
 * project/comm/thunderbird/releng/build/level-3/gecko-symbol-upload

-You need to have access to the `project:releng:ci-group:thunderbird-releng` role in Taskcluster to be able to modify the secreta
+You need to have access to the `project:releng:ci-group:thunderbird-releng` role in Taskcluster to be able to modify the secrets.
+I believe that is associated with an LDAP group named `thunderbird-releng` but I could be wrong about that.
+At this time Rob is the primary member of that group